saitama-soul/My-sagun-/README.md

             <!-- SCENE 8.5: The Apology -->
             <div id="scene-apology" class="scene">
                 <h2>I'm sorry! 🥺</h2>
-                <p>First of all, I'm sorry for annoying you so much with all those useless things I love you my sweetheart and thanks for understanding me... you know I just love you!</p>
+                <p>First of all, I'm sorry for annoying you so much with all those stupid things and thanks for staying with me teaching me ... you know I just love you!</p>
                 <button id="btn-real-msg" class="btn btn-yes" style="width: 100%;">Show me the real message 💕</button>
             </div>